macloo/python-beginners/flask/part6_databases/reading_mysql/README.md

 Note the repetition of the column names in `def __init__()`.

-`return '<Sock %s>' % self.name`: Replace *Sock* with whatever your class name is.
+`return '<Sock %s>' % self.name`: Replace *Sock* with whatever **your class name** is.
 If you don’t have `self.name` in your `def __init__()`, then substitute the title or other column heading from your table that best identifies an individual record in your database.
+(This does not need to be the primary key field.)

 Compare to [this simple example](http://flask-sqlalchemy.pocoo.org/2.1/models/#simple-example).

 ## A Flask form

 How to create forms with the Flask-WTF extension is explained in the [Flask forms](../../part4_forms) section of this repo.
+I have kept forms to a bare minimum in this example, but there are lots of forms in [the next example](../writing_mysql).

 Here we configure a small, simple form with only a select menu and a submit button.
 The select menu choices correspond to the *style* field in the database.